-With latent tuberculosis, the immune system is able to prevent the bacteria from growing.
-The tuberculosis bacteria remain alive within the body but are inactive at this time.
+With latent tuberculosis, the immune system can prevent the bacteria from growing.
+The tuberculosis bacteria remain alive within the body, but are inactive at this time.
 However, the bacteria can become active later in life.
 Those with latent tuberculosis have no symptoms, do not feel sick, are not contagious, and may develop TB later in life if they do not receive treatment.

 Improved public health programs have helped to create a steady decline of tuberculosis cases in the United States.
 However, the problem is far from solved.
-Factors that contribute to the spread of tuberculosis in the U.S. and elsewhere include the increase in number of foreign born nationals, crowded living conditions, increase in drug resistant strains of tuberculosis, lack of access to medical care, and the increase in poverty.
+Factors that contribute to the spread of tuberculosis in the U.S. and elsewhere include the increase in the number of foreign born nationals, crowded living conditions, increase in drug resistant strains of tuberculosis, lack of access to medical care, and the increase of impoverished.

 Poorly ventilated and crowded conditions help to spread TB.
 This is one reason tuberculosis cases have reached epidemic proportions.
 Although the incidence of TB cases in the U.S. is declining, the incidence in other parts of the world is increasing.
-Half of the reported cases in the U.S. (in 2000) occurred in individuals that were born outside of the U.S. Individuals that live in poverty, move or migrate often usually do not finish the tuberculosis treatment.
+Half of the reported cases in the U.S. (in 2000) occurred in individuals that were born outside the U.S. Individuals that live impoverished, move or often migrate usually do not finish the tuberculosis treatment.
 This is leading to drug resistant forms of tuberculosis.

 The older adult is at an increased risk of developing tuberculosis due to a weakened immune system.
-Individuals who are malnourished, lack adequate medical care, or who suffer from long term drug or alcohol abuse are at increased risk of developing tuberculosis.
+Malnourished individuals, lack adequate medical care, or who suffer from long-term drug or alcohol abuse are at increased risk of developing tuberculosis.
 Health care workers are at increased risk of developing tuberculosis also.